Program Description

 In addition to case management, the following services are available via the CCAD program:

-Consumer Managed Personal Attendant Services (CMPAS) – pays for personal care services for community integration purposes, such as employment, education, and training opportunities.
+Consumer Managed Personal Attendant Services –Personal care services for community integration purposes, such as employment, education, and training opportunities.
 Care recipients are able to select and manage their care providers, which can include relatives, but not spouses, through Consumer Directed Services (CDS).
 Payroll and taxes are handled by a Financial Management Services Agency.

-Day Activity and Health Services (DAHS) – adult day care provided up to 10 hours / day on weekdays during daytime hours.
+Day Activity and Health Services – Adult day care provided up to 10 hours a day on weekdays during daytime hours.
 This may include meals and snacks, transportation to and from the facility, rehabilitative services, personal and nursing care assistance, and recreational activities.

-Emergency Response Services (ERS) – 24-hour electronic monitoring for functionally impaired individuals living in socially isolated residences.
+Emergency Response Services – 24-hour electronic monitoring for functionally impaired individuals living in socially isolated residences.

-Family Care (FC) – assistance with activities and instrumental activities of daily living (escort services, such as going to the hairstylist or a social event, help with bathing, dressing, shopping, cooking etc.) is provided to persons living at home.
-A person may receive up to 50 hours of care / week.
+Family Care – Assistance with activities and instrumental activities of daily living (escort services, such as going to the hairstylist or a social event, help with bathing, dressing, shopping, cooking etc.) is provided to persons living at home.
+A person may receive up to 50 hours of care a week.

-Home-Delivered Meals (HDM) – nutritious meals delivered to the individual’s home.
+Home-Delivered Meals – Nutritious meals delivered to the individual’s home.

-Residential Care (RC) – assistance with the activities and instrumental activities of daily living (bathing, dressing, shopping, cooking, etc.) provided to persons living in assisted living residences.
+Residential Care – Assistance with the activities and instrumental activities of daily living (bathing, dressing, shopping, cooking, etc.) provided to persons living in assisted living residences.
 This program pays for the around the clock care services, but not for room and board.

-Special Services to Persons with Disabilities (SSPD) – counseling, skills training, and personal assistance services is available to help individuals live independently.
+Special Services to Persons with Disabilities – Counseling, skills training, and personal assistance services are available to help individuals live independently.
 This service is only available in Dallas, Tyler, Houston, and Austin.

 How to Apply / Learn More

-To begin the application process for Community Care for the Aged and Disabled / Non-Medicaid Services and Supports, contact your local Aging and Disability Resource Center (ADRC).
-One can also contact the ADRC at 1-855-937-2372.
+To begin the application process for Community Care for the Aged and Disabled / Community Care Services Eligibility (CCSE), contact your local Aging and Disability Resource Center (ADRC).
+One can also contact the ADRC at 855-937-2372.

 One may learn more about these programs by reviewing the online handbook.
 Readers should be aware that the handbook was written for case managers, not for consumers.
 It provides considerable detail and can be confusing.
-In addition, one call HHS at 1-512-424-6500 for more information.
+In addition, one can call HHS at 512-424-6500 for more information.